marmelab/react-admin/docs/Translation.md

 ## Translating Notification Messages

-By default, react-admin translates the notificaiton messages.
+By default, react-admin translates the notification messages.
 You can pass variables for polyglot interpolation with custom notifications.
 For example:

 ```js
 notify('myroot.hello.world', 'info', { messageArgs: { name: 'Planet Earth' } });